 A dependable tree for streets, desert landscapes, lawns or patios, with no serious disease problems, it is also pest resistant.
 It rarely requires pruning except to remove crossing, dead, or broken branches.
 Because this tree is deciduous in winter (it sheds its leaves), sunlight is able to warm the soil and any plants underneath.

-Cathy Rymer is a Water Conservation Coordinator with the City of Chandler Public Works and Utilities Department’s Water Conservation Office, one of 19 water partners to offer water-saving advice and program.
+The City of Chandler Water Conservation Office is one of 19 Water – Use It Wisely partners to offer water-saving advice and programs.

 « Xeriscape Gardens – Great Outdoor Escapes Next Article: